alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Copy-paste

-At Tier 1 and 0 users should be permitted to copy out data when they believe their local device is secure, with the permission of the Investigator.
+At Tier 1 and 0 users are permitted to copy out data when they believe their local device is secure, with the permission of the Investigator.

-At Tier 2 and above, copy-paste is disabled into and out of the remote desktop.
-(Copy-paste within the remote desktop is possible, but the paste-buffer which stores the short-term data is remote.)
+At Tier 2 and above, the Investigator and Referee are required to review and approve all egress of data or code from the Environment.

+At Tier 3 and above, the Data Provider Representative is also required to sign off all egress of data or code from the Environment.

 ### Refereeing of classification